 In January 2012, the Dominican Congress enacted Law No. 1-12, which established the "National Development Strategy 2030" (Estrategia Nacional de Desarrollo - END - 2030).
 This long-term vision of the nation requires the need for political, economic and social forces to arrive at a fiscal pact designed to finance sustainable development and ensure fiscal sustainability through a comprehensive tax restructuring.
 Thus, in November 2012, a new tax reform was introduced by Law No. 253-12, which focuses on improving efficiency, transparency and fairness of the tax structure, as well as raising tax revenue as a percent of GDP.
-See "Summary-Public Sector Finances-2012 Tax Reform."
-For more information on the Republic's fiscal policies, see "Public Sector Finances."
+See "Summary-Public Sector Finances."